okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 The Event Hook is now set up with a status of **VERIFIED** and is ready to send Event Hook calls to your external service.

 >**Note:** A successful Event Hook verification also indicates your local application is working with the ngrok session!
-Review the ngrok terminal for details on the the first `GET` call to your local application.
+Review the ngrok terminal for details on the first `GET` call to your local application.

-### Preview, test, and review the Event Hook
+## Preview, test, and review the Event Hook

 With your local application now exposed externally through an ngrok session, you can preview and test Okta Event Hook calls, as well as review details of the calls using the ngrok dashboard.
 The Okta org is also set up to call your local application when an event is triggered.
 In this example, the event is triggered when a user is deactivated in the Okta org.